-For charges of abuse of a vulnerable adult, Florida statutes define abuse as any willful act or threatened act by a relative, caregiver, or household member which causes or is likely to cause significant impairment to a vulnerable adult’s physical, mental, or emotional health.
+For charges of abuse of a vulnerable adult, local statutes define abuse as any willful act or threatened act by a relative, caregiver, or household member which causes or is likely to cause significant impairment to a vulnerable adult’s physical, mental, or emotional health.
 Abuse also includes acts or omissions and neglect and is prosecuted in Fort Lauderdale with respect to vulnerable adults.

 Neglect is defined by the failure or omission on the part of a caregiver of a vulnerable adult to provide the care, supervision, and services necessary to maintain the physical and mental health of the vulnerable adult that includes, but is not limited to, food, clothing, medicine, shelter, supervision, and medical services which a prudent person considers essential for the well-being of a vulnerable adult.

 The term neglect also means the failure of a caregiver of a vulnerable adult to make a reasonable effort to protect a vulnerable adult from abuse, neglect, or exploitation by others.

 Exploitation means a person who stands in a position of trust and confidence with a vulnerable adult who knowingly by deception or intimidation, obtains, uses, or endeavors to obtain or use a vulnerable adult’s funds, assets, or property with the intent to temporarily or permanently deprive the vulnerable adult of the use, benefit, or possession of the funds, assets or property for the benefit of someone other than the vulnerable adult.